rulecom/woorule/README.txt

 == Changelog ==

 For more information, check out our [releases](https://github.com/rulecom/woorule/releases).

+= 2.7.0 =
+* Added an optional `checkbox` attribute to the woorule shortcode, which must be checked before the form can be submitted
+* Added an optional `require_opt_in` attribute to the woorule shortcode, which sends the subscriber an opt-in email before they can received additional marketing emails
+* Fixed Cart In Progress bug
+* Improved logging

 = 2.6.0 =
 * Add fields: `Order.CartUrl` (for Cart in Progress) and `Order.OrderUrl` (for orders)